Sophietje/Verification-Tool-Overview/Tools/PAYNT.md

-Given a sketch of a program, it will synthesize (if possible) the missing parts such that a user-defined specification is satisfied.
+Given a sketch of a program, it will synthesise (if possible) the missing parts such that a user-defined specification is satisfied.

 #### Name:
 PAYNT: Probabilistic progrAm sYNThesizer